NCEAS/metacat/docs/user/metacat/source/configuration.rst

 If you click the Create button to create the Solr core and get the error message like ``Couldn't persist core properties to /var/metacat/solr-home2/``, this means the user solr doesn't have the write permission on the Solr Home directory.
-You need to add the user solr to the group tomcat, restart Solr Server and Tomcat, log in again and continue to configure Metacat.
-The instruction of adding users to groups can be found on the `Tomcat And Solr User Management`_ part of the installation page.
+You need to add the user solr to the group tomcat, restart Solr server and Tomcat, log in again and continue to configure Metacat.
+The instruction of adding users to groups can be found on the Tomcat And Solr User Management part of the `Solr installation page`_.

 Geoserver Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~